It can be challenging to choose the best opportunity to maximize your valuable time and capital.

 In essence, it’s time that is at risk of being wasted.
 The thing about time risk is that you learn from the time you spend on any endeavor, however.

 That knowledge can help build wealth in the future even if the current endeavor doesn’t succeed.
 Knowledge is an asset that can be leveraged.
-Even if the first business fails, skills can always be put to use in a side hustle for older adults to increase income before retirement.
+Even if the first business fails, skills can always be put to use in a side hustle to increase income before or in retirement.
+Alternatively, you can use the small business skills you acquire to work for someone else.

 Financial Risk to Start a Business or Invest in Stocks

 Therefore, it’s important to start a business with as little capital as possible.
-This is very the theory of lean testing is valuable.
-Many investors don’t take the time to learn how to invest in startups or even established businesses.
+This is very the theory of lean testing – to start your business as quickly and inexpensively as possible.

 Summary for Start a Business or Invest in Stocks